BUILT-IN MICROWAVE BUYING GUIDE

 If counter space is at a premium in your kitchen, you can reclaim some precious work surface area and make more room to create.
 Opt for a microwave installation that is built-in or integrated with your kitchen cabinets, wall or island.

 There are several ways to get the built-in look with a microwave in your kitchen, depending on the size, power and features you need, as well as the way you cook, bake and create.
-Use this article to learn what you should consider when buying a built-in microwave, discover built-in models available and explore features to help you explore your culinary curiosities.
+Use this article to learn what to consider when buying a built-in microwave, discover available built-in models and find features to help you explore your culinary curiosities.

 What is a Built-In Microwave?